bpython/curtsies/readme.md

 ========

 Interact with the Terminal object by passing it 2d numpy arrays of characters;
-OR even better, arrays of FmtStr objects!
+or even better, arrays of FmtStr objects!
 Terminal objects typically need a TerminalController passed to them in their init methods, which sets the terminal window up and catches input in raw mode.
 Context managers make it so fatal exceptions won't prevent necessary cleanup to make the terminal usable again.